-- a) Every charger has to be compatible for charging from a standard (from country of the event) household power socket.
+- a) Each charger must be CE certified and compatible to charge from the standard A household electrical outlet (from the ground event).

-- b) Charger unit and its wiring for each board has to be made from heavyduty isolated materials in order to prevent danger of fire.
+- b) Charger unit and its wiring for each board has to be made from heavy duty isolated materials in order to prevent danger of fire.

 - c) Charger unit has to be equipped with signalization of failures in order to predict an emergency situation during the charging process.
 The charger has to monitor following measures:

 - Temperature inside the battery

 - Humidity inside the battery

 - Pressure inside the battery

 - Voltage on the battery terminals